Connect

 Today we’d like to introduce you to Mayflor Chokshi.

-Hi Mayflor, we’d love for you to start by introducing yourself.
+Hi Mayflor, we’d love for you to start by introducing yourself and telling us more about how you got into agriculture.

-It was year 2012 that I’ve given a lot of thought what to do with the land and pursue farming.
-It’s overwhelming because I have no experience in that scale, There was a student that I met in my kids school who have a farm.
-He gave me insight that truly I cannot farm alone and suggested that I need to hire a good experienced farmer.
-I’m beginning to love my farm and creating vision of what I love to do.
-I need to learn more.
-I joined Georgia Organics and took organic farming.
-Low and behold that’s where I met Farmer Chris Edwards.
-We shared the same vision and he was passionate in farming.
-We became partners.
-During those time I’m still quite busy with my kids.
-Chris was the lead farmer.
-We got a tractor, few implements and a seedling house.
-I was able to received grants for our two hoop houses, drip irrigation for our planting fields.
+Learning is a lifelong pursuit.
+After I joined Georgia Organics and took organic farming, I met our longtime (and unfortunately, now deceased) partner, Farmer Chris Edwards.
+Thanks to Chris we got a tractor, a few implements and a seedling house.
+I was able to receive grants for our two hoop houses, drip irrigation for our planting fields.
 We planted fruit trees.
-The cultivated land is only 1.5 acre nevertheless it’s still hard work.
-We grew crops from organic seeds., and planted varieties of seasonal vegetables for our Community Supported Agriculture (CSA) members and for the farmer’s market and sold to few restaurants.
-We raised chicken laying eggs.
-You can imagine the equipments we needed, and more help to work in the farm.
-Our method is organic and no tilling method.
+The cultivated land is only 1.5 acres, but it’s still hard work.
+We grew crops from organic seeds and planted varieties of seasonal vegetables for our Community Supported Agriculture (CSA) members and for the farmer’s market and sold to a few restaurants.
+Our method is organic and we never till.
 Over the years of using compost, no pesticides, and the use of organic fertilizer our soil became so rich in organic matter.
 You can see the symbiotic relationship between plants, insects, birds and people.
 Nothing is easy but indeed very rewarding.
-Being in nature is the best medicine.
-From fresh harvest to your kitchen, freshly prepared and cooked vegetables was so delightful.
-This is our hashtag from our Biome to your microbiome.

 This is a long journey.
-The goal to make it sustainable.
-You learn each day, make new mistakes and learn from it.
-Inspiration to make new projects.
-Luckily, I met a farmer who’s willing to join venture with me.
-Exciting and anxious all the same.
-Soon we will open our CSA, rent the place for intimate wedding events, pop-up dinners and wellness education for the community.
-Farming is evolving within the bounds of realistic optimism.
+The goal is to make it sustainable.
+You learn each day, make new mistakes and learn from it to find inspiration to make new projects.
+Luckily, I met a farmer who’s willing to join the venture with me.
+It’s exciting and anxious all at the same.
+Soon we will open our CSA, rent the place for intimate wedding events (my son recently got married at the farm!) continue to host pop-up dinners and offer wellness education for the community.
+Farming is all about evolving within the bounds of realistic optimism.

 Can you talk to us a bit about the challenges and lessons you’ve learned along the way.
 Looking back would you say it’s been easy or smooth in retrospect?

 It’s not a smooth ride at times.
-The struggles are labor.
-I felt the climate change.
-You cannot control Mother nature.
-But you can control your ways and learn to adopt.
+The struggles are laborious.
+I feel the challenges climate change.
+We cannot control Mother nature but you can control your ways and learn to adapt.

 Can you tell our readers more about what you do and what you think sets you apart from others?

 I am an immigrant.
-I came to the US as a Registered Nurse.
+I came to the US as a Registered Nurse and worked for 30 years.
 I’m now retired.
 Back home life is quite hard financially.
 I’m proud that I made it here.
-There will always be obstacles, those experiences of hardships and achievements because of perseverance makes you resilient.
+There will always be obstacles, those experiences of hardships.

 I’ve often been the glue of our family, quietly keeping things in order.
 Because of family responsibilities, I didn’t pursue my career as aggressively as I could have.
 At times I wonder if what I did was “enough”, but with more self-compassion, I’m learning to see that running a household well is meaningful work- even if it isn’t always recognized as something special.
 My husband’s and children’s successes feel like an extension of my own.